opendevshop/devshop/src/DevShop/Component/GitHubApiCli/README.md

-GitHubCli Component
+GitHub API CLI Component
 =================

-The GitHubCli component a simple console wrapper for the GitHub API to allow abstract command line interaction.
+The GitHubApiCli component a simple console wrapper for the GitHub API to allow abstract command line interaction.

 Built on knp-labs/github-api.